thomasbrown25/appservicesperformance.github.io/_posts/2023-05-26-RebootWorker.md

 There is an API used for instance reboot.
 This will reboot your instance, and thus, it will assign you to another worker instance.
-You will find the documentation at - [App Service Plans - Reboot Worker ](https://learn.microsoft.com/en-us/rest/api/appservice/app-service-plans/reboot-worker)
+You will find the documentation at - [Reboot Worker](https://learn.microsoft.com/en-us/rest/api/appservice/app-service-plans/reboot-worker)

 ## Calling the Reboot Worker API from Microsoft Learn